Height Safety Equipment Inspector Course - Course Dates

 Height Safety Equipment Inspector Course

 THE UNIT COMPETENCY ISSUED FOR THIS TRAINING HAS BEEN UPGRADED, THE UNIT IS NOW “MEM15004 Perform inspection” .
 Unfortunately this new unit now has pre-requisite units which are MEM11011 Undertake manual handling, MEM13015 Work safely and effectively in manufacturing and engineering & MEM16006 Organise and communicate information.
-Due to these additional units be required for accreditation, it is no longer viable for Sydney Safety to offer this course.
+Due to these additional units being required for accreditation, it is no longer viable for Sydney Safety to offer this course.
 The last training date will be in September 2019.

 This is a 4 hour hands on training programme.
 Personnel identified for this training, must have already completed a nationally recognised “Safe Working at Heights” course as a pre-requisite to our Height Safety Equipment Inspector training course.
 All items of safety equipment in use, such as harnesses, lanyards, fall arrest devices, rope grabs, inertia reels, tripods & rope rescue devices are required to be inspected on a regular basis as detailed in AS/NZS 1891.4: 2009 Section 9.1 by a Height Safety Equipment Inspector.
 The summary of inspection frequency is: